lizygeogy/docs/docs/dtgateway_api.md

 ```
 ### GET /ws/v2/applications/{appid}/logicalPlan/operators/{operatorName}/logs/{logName}[?grep={regexp}&descendingOrder={true/false}&lastNBytes={numberOfBytes}]

 Function: Return GC events for the an logical operator in sorted order.
+A logical operator maps to one or more physical operator(s).
+Each physical operator belongs to a container and all the GC events from all such containers are collected and returned.

 Example: